FlightAware

 (NOTE: The aircraft photos displayed may not be specific to the exact flight you're viewing.
 For instance, if you're looking at a Boeing 737-800 flight, you might see photos of other Boeing 737-800 aircraft from different airlines.)

-FlightAware also has a photo gallery available based on aircraft type.
+FlightAware also offers a photo gallery, organized by aircraft type.
 There are two ways to search for photos.

 Community Page